pillar-markup/Foliage/README.md

 	onConflict: [ :ex | ex useIncoming ];
 	onUpgrade: [ :ex | ex useIncoming ];
 	load.

+"load manually Microdown-Pillar since it contains the converter from Microdown to Pillar"

 ```

 Note that the conversion of microdown AST to pillar AST is not loaded.